 Mobile use will become routine as customers, partners and employees demand mobile solutions to interact and manage workflows.
 Mobile apps make collaboration far easier, ensuring that everyone can see the status of projects, wherever they are.

 Walmart, for example, has developed a mobile app for suppliers which gives them real-time access to stores’ inventories.
 This has made stocking more efficient and improved communications.
-Orange Business Services has helped international chemicals and advanced materials specialist Solway manage 7,500 mobile devices, hosted in the Orange cloud to control costs and increase worker collaboration.
+Orange Business has helped international chemicals and advanced materials specialist Solway manage 7,500 mobile devices, hosted in the Orange cloud to control costs and increase worker collaboration.

 Analyst firm Gartner forecasts that by 2022, 70 per cent of all software interactions in the enterprise will be on mobile devices reflecting growth in ‘mobile first’ development.
 This will result in enterprises expanding their use of mobile development tools and establishing dedicated DevOps teams.